graphcore/poptorch/docs/user_guide/overview.rst

 You can change how PopTorch compiles and executes models using :class:`poptorch.Options`.
 You can find a full list of options in :numref:`options`.
-Broadly speaking, the options fall into the following catagories:
+Broadly speaking, the options fall into the following categories:

 #.
 General options (See :class:`poptorch.Options`)
 #.
 Options related to half precision (see :class:`opts.Precision.* <poptorch.options._PrecisionOptions>`)